CompuTec/computec-docs/docs/wms/user-guide/catch-weight.md

 By default, one is set in the pcs quantity field to select the quantity for KGs.

 :::tip
-When recording a number of entries, in this case, it is suggested to check the Keep selected Bin Location after adding an Item in Custom Configuration.
+When recording a number of entries, in this case, it is suggested to check the [Keep selected Bin Location after adding an Item in Custom Configuration](../administrator-guide/custom-configuration/custom-configuration-functions/grpo.md).
 :::

-### Recording total Quantity for different DUoMs of different quantity
+### Recording Total Quantity for Different DUoMs of Different Quantity

 In the video below, you can see the CompuTec WMS with Catch Weight option on behavior when recording ten packages (pcs) with weights ranging from 9,21 to 11,45 (even though the DUoM is set to 10).
 The transaction used in this example is Goods Receipt PO from Purchase Order.